TashiSoldin/EEE3097S-Project/README.md

 Reading from EEPROM address 0x189
 Received data: 20ºC
 ```
+Alternativly, you can download the free serial software called "SerialTools" and use this to monitor your serial port of choice.

 If Windows is being used, install the free software package called "Putty" to monitor the serial port.
 Instructions on how to setup Putty can be found on the following website: https://www.putty.org